dwyl/phase-three/braga/README.md

 go for a walks (_outside_) and take naps (_upstairs_) as required.

 If people prefer to work earlier or later than this that is fine!
-We will simply ask that they do so from a _different_ room
+We will simply ask that they do so from a _different_ room.

-### No Working in the Kitchen Dining Room

-No laptops are allowed in the Kitchen/Dining room;
-these are areas for conversations not "_anti-social_" working.

-Tablets/phones are permitted to _demo_ work as part of discussions and for checking recipes in the kitchen.

 ### Day Visitors

 Once we are _well established_ we will encourage other people to visit during the day to learn & collaborate with us.

+The "main room" will be reserved for focussed work as visitors will inevitably distract others.

 Similar to "Google Campus" where _anyone_ can show up and work.
-People who are _members_ of dwyl can come and work in the house/gardens and use free WiFi
+People who are _members_ of dwyl can come and work in the house/gardens and use free WiFi.

+### No Working in the Kitchen Dining Room

+No laptops are allowed in the Kitchen/Dining room;
+these are areas for eating and casual conversations, not staring at screens.

+Tablets/phones are permitted to _demo_ work
+as part of informal discussions and for checking recipes in the kitchen but people should not sit at the table messaging or watching videos.

 ## 3. Creative Technology Resource & Learning Workshops (`CTRL+W`)